mnmlstme/ng-dummy/README.md

 <p dummy>
 ```

-By default, strings of "Lorem ipsum" text are added to the element:
+By default, strings of <q>Lorem ipsum</q> text are added to the element:

 ```
 <p dummy="">